CivML-PolyMtl/cutagi-doc/examples/fnn/uci-large-heteros.md

 ## 4. Load the data

-We will make use of the [RegressionDataLoader](modules/data-loader?id=data-loader) class to load and process the data.
+We use of the [RegressionDataLoader](modules/data-loader?id=data-loader) class to load and process the data.
 The *process_data* function requires the input and output test and training files in a **csv** format.

 ```python
 # Data loader